 The qualifications held by the person giving the information

 If the information is supported by other peer-reviewed research

 The macronutrients we will focus on are fats, carbs, and proteins.
 Alcohol will also be discussed.

 Protein has an energy yield of 4 calories for every gram.

 Carbs have an energy yield of 4 calories for every gram.

 Lipid has an energy yield of 9 calories for every gram.

 Alcohol has an energy yield of 7 calories for every gram.

-Protein serves many important functions in the body, the most important one being synthesis and repair of cells, tissues, and structures.
-Some other functions are synthesis of hormones, enzymes, antibodies, and peptides, as well as transportation for the many compounds throughout the body like lipids and minerals.
+Protein serves many important functions in the body, the most important one being the synthesis and repair of cells, tissues, and structures.
+Some other functions are synthesizing hormones, enzymes, antibodies, and peptides and transporting the many compounds throughout the body like lipids and minerals.

 Structure of Protein